-- 1. If a student is experiencing COVID-19 symptoms, or has been exposed to an individual who has tested positive for COVID-19, they must contact Emmons Wellness Center during business hours or the Oxy Crisis Helpline immediately at 323-341-4141.
+- If a student is experiencing COVID-19 symptoms, or has been exposed to an individual who has tested positive for COVID-19, they must contact Emmons Wellness Center during business hours or the Oxy Crisis Helpline immediately at 323-341-4141.
 The helpline is available 24/7/365.
 Students are to follow all instructions of Emmons medical staff or of the Helpline staff. - 2.
 Students must adhere to all College expectations regarding COVID-19 testing coordinated through Emmons Wellness Center.
 This may include full participation in testing and preventative protocols that play an essential role in protecting the health and safety of the entire community.

 - 3. Wear a mask at all times in all spaces on campus, with the exception of your personal room.
 Masks are only required in outdoor spaces if you are in a large group or crowd.
 In circumstances where students interact with College staff inside the residence hall, and/or their personal room, students (and College officials) must also wear a mask. - 4.
 Students must use hand sanitizer or wash hands upon entering all campus buildings.
 Convenient sanitizer dispensers have been installed in buildings throughout campus. - 5.
 On-campus students may not have off-campus guests visit in residence halls or rooms.
 Outdoor spaces, including the Quad, should be used while interacting with off-campus guests.
-On-campus students are able to visit each other within the residence halls.
 This policy will be monitored through the academic year, and students will be informed if and when off-campus guests are permitted in residence halls or rooms. - 6.
-On-campus students may have more than two (2) on-campus guests in their residence hall room at any given time.
+For the beginning of Spring semester, students will not be permitted to visit other residence halls; they will only be able to access their residence hall.
+Additionally, students will not be permitted to congregate in indoor residence hall lounges.
+These policies will be closely monitored throughout the beginning of the semester, and REHS will inform students if and when we are able to revert back. - On-campus students may have no more than two (2) on-campus guests in their residence hall room at any given time.
 2 is the maximum number of guests for all room sizes (singles, doubles, triples, triangles, and quads).
-On-campus guests are encouraged to wear their masks when visiting other student rooms. - 7.
+On-campus guests are encouraged to wear their masks when visiting other student rooms. - 8.
 Students are not permitted to eat indoors.
 Within the residence halls, students are only permitted to eat in their personal room.
-This policy will be monitored through the academic year, and students will be informed if and when indoor dining is permitted. - 8.
-Lounge, outdoor, classroom, and building furniture will be pre-arranged to best promote safety; students are not permitted to move or alter furniture. - 9.
+This policy will be monitored through the academic year, and students will be informed if and when indoor dining is permitted. - 9.
+Lounge, outdoor, classroom, and building furniture will be pre-arranged to best promote safety; students are not permitted to move or alter furniture. - 10.
 Students must provide accurate and truthful information to College staff regarding COVID-19 symptoms.
-This may include daily temperature checks and symptom screenings. - 10.
-As a reminder, underage drinking and/or use of illegal drugs (including marijuana) is not permitted on campus. - 11.
+This may include daily temperature checks and symptom screenings. - 11.
+As a reminder, underage drinking and/or use of illegal drugs (including marijuana) is not permitted on campus. - 12.
 Students under isolation will move to a designated isolation room.
 They are prohibited to leave their room unless there is an emergency such as a fire alarm or a request for medical professionals.
 Students must contact Emmons Wellness Center, Campus Safety, or REHS if they have any questions, or have a request to leave isolation.